Do Apps Hypnotize Retail Shoppers?

 Starbucks is leading the charge to change how retailers view the development of mobile apps.
 The Starbucks app simplifies things for the consumer, offering on-the-fly mobile payments in store and push notifications about specials and deals.
 While this is a far cry from the full range of functionality consumers are looking for, Starbucks’ approach has gained a large following.
 Not only does their app pull in customers, it also offers the company a cost savings on credit transactions.

 Aside from generating more revenue, developing mobile apps can also help stores cut costs.
-Credit transaction fees remain one of greater costs for businesses, especially smaller retailers.
-Embracing mobile app technology can help business reduce costs on that front by cutting out the middleman.
+Credit transaction fees remain one of the greater costs for businesses, especially smaller retailers.
+Embracing mobile app technology can help businesses reduce costs on that front by cutting out the middleman.
 Services like Dwolla and Square already offer cheaper, more flexible, and more portable credit transaction app technology.

 Moving forward, retailers should reconsider the importance of the mobile space and how it can benefit them.
-By partnering with mobile app companies retailers can better improve their engagement with their customers and cut their costs.
+By partnering with mobile app design companies retailers can better improve their engagement with their customers and cut their costs.